 The Organisation seeks to attract and retain the best people.
 We provide support and supervision so our people feel valued, respected and fairly treated.
 We have a code of conduct to provide guidance to our people, all of whom acknowledge the requirements of the code.
+On day one of joining the Organisation, all of our people read and agree to abide by our policies.
+All of our people review and agree to all policies at least annually thereafter.

-Reporting and responding to suspected abuse and neglect
+Reporting and responding to suspected harm or risk of harm

-The Organisation will not tolerate incidents of child abuse.
+The Organisation will not tolerate incidents of harm or risk of harm to young people.

-The Organisation is responsible for ensuring that our people are aware of how to make appropriate reports of abuse or neglect.
+The Organisation is responsible for ensuring that our people are aware of how to make appropriate reports of harm or risks of harm to young people.